NajibBelhadj/E-shop/README.md

-To run project you need to
+To run project you need to d
 npm install
 nodemon
 nx run frontend:serve